The Section of Neurosurgery offers a wide range of services and treatments.

 - Vagus nerve stimulation (VNS): VNS has become an effective treatment in reducing the frequency of seizures in candidate patients over the age of twelve with partial onset seizures.
 It is an implantable medical device that consists of a battery-powered pacemaker-like generator and nerve stimulation lead.
 The VNS generator and lead are implanted in the chest and neck in a relatively simple operative procedure.

 - Monitoring surgery: These procedures involve placing electrodes on the brain to monitor seizure activity.

-The neurosurgical oncology division is staffed by a multi-disciplinary team which includes neurosurgeons, neuro-oncologists, neurologists and radiation oncologists.
+The neurosurgical oncology division is staffed by a multi-disciplinary team that includes neurosurgeons, neuro-oncologists, neurologists, and radiation oncologists.

-A weekly tumor board conference is held to discuss management and treatment protocols on a patient by patient basis at the Norris Cotton Cancer Center (NCCC).
-The NCCC is one of 40 comprehensive cancer centers designated by the National Cancer Institute.
+A weekly tumor board conference is held to discuss management and treatment protocols on a patient by patient basis at the Dartmouth Cancer Center.
+The Dartmouth Cancer Center is one of 51 National Cancer Institute-designated comprehensive cancer centers in the United States.
 There are over 200 research projects and protocols in progress.